William Suida: The Suida-Manning Collection

 Saint Cecilia (c.
 1626) by Simon Vouet, from the Suida-Manning Collection at the Blanton Museum of Art.

 William Suida, Bertina Suida Manning, and Kurt Manning amassed one of the world's largest and most important collections of Old Master artwork in private hands, comprising some 250 paintings, 400 drawings and 50 sculptures, estimated in 1998 to be worth $30–35 million.
 It is said to be the eighth largest collection of Italian Old Master paintings outside Europe.

-According to the New York Times, major works in the collection include The Conversion of St. Paul, painted by Daniele Crespi about 1621, considered to be the artist's finest painting in the United States; Sebastiano del Piombo's Portrait of a Man from about 1516, a rare example of a High Renaissance portrait; Sebastiano Ricci's mythological Flora, c.
+According to The New York Times, major works in the collection include The Conversion of St. Paul, painted by Daniele Crespi about 1621, considered to be the artist's finest painting in the United States; Sebastiano del Piombo's Portrait of a Man from about 1516, a rare example of a High Renaissance portrait; Sebastiano Ricci's mythological Flora, c.
 1712–1716; a very early work by Claude Lorrain, Pastoral Landscape, from 1628–1630; and Tiepolo's Storyteller, from the mid-1770s, part of a famous series depicting 18th-century Venice.
 Other highlights include Claude Vignon's David with the Head of Goliath, c.
 1620–1623; Simon Vouet’s Saint Cecilia, c.
 1626; and three paintings by Guercino, including Landscape With Tobias and Angel, c.
 1616–1617 (acquired by the Mannings unattributed at a Viennese antique shop "for little more than the value of its antique gilt frame.")

 Family tree of the creators and owners of the Suida-Manning Collection of art.

 The Suidas were the foremost experts on the works of the Mannerist painter Luca Cambiaso, and collected seven paintings and several drawings by him, making theirs the most important repository of Cambiaso's work outside his native Genoa.

-The collection also includes works by Rubens, Boucher, Correggio and many other Italian, French, German, Austrian, Dutch, and Flemish artists of the 14th to the 18th centuries.
+The collection also includes works by Rubens, François Boucher, Correggio and many other Italian, French, German, Austrian, Dutch, and Flemish artists of the 14th to the 18th centuries.

 Blanton Museum wall label about the Suida-Manning collection.

 Over the years, some works from the Suida-Manning Collection were donated to the Metropolitan Museum of Art, the Morgan Library, and other institutions; these include Jacopo Palma il Giovane's "Lamentation" (c.
 1620), given "in memory of William E. Suida" to the National Gallery of Art in 1991.

 In 1999 Kurt and Alessandra Manning Dolnier made a partial gift of the Suida-Manning Collection to the Blanton Museum of Art at the University of Texas at Austin.
-(Sotheby's valued the collection at $30–35 million.
-Three anonymous donors contributed $4.75 million toward the acquisition, and the university pledged to raise $15 million to complete it.)
+Sotheby's valued the collection at $30–35 million.
+Three anonymous donors contributed $4.75 million toward the acquisition, and the university pledged to raise $15 million to complete it.
 The Blanton was chosen in part because Robert Manning (born near Waco in the town of Mart) had wanted the collection to go to an institution in his native Texas, and also wanted it to be kept together.
 About 85 paintings from the Suida-Manning Collection are on permanent display in the museum's European art galleries.